dips-21/my_practice/SELENIUM Interview.md

 15) Selenium Grid?
 Selenium grid is a tool used together with selenium RC to run tests to different machines against different browsers in parallel .
-That is running multiple tests at the same time against different machines running different browsers and operating systems .
+That is running multiple tests at the same time against different machines running different browsers and operating systems  and also different version.
 In simple words it is used to distribute your test execution on multiple platforms and environments concurrently.(parallel mode)

+When you use selenium grid with TESTNG , can enable the parallel execution of tests across the multiple machine, which will reduce the execution time  of tests without  reducing the performance of the machine.
 Want to run tests in parallel across multiple machines?
 Then, Grid is for you.
 Selenium Grid allows the execution of WebDriver scripts on remote machines by routing commands sent by the client to remote browser instances.